 - Don’t talk to it.
 You’ve all seen it on the SAG awards or on the night of the Oscars.
 Recipients of the award are so overwhelmed with emotion that they stand there at center stage and thank everyone they know… and they spend the entire time gazing longingly at the award!
 Your relationship is with the audience, not with your visual aid.
 You want your audience to respond to what you are saying.
 However, they can’t do that if you are in a private conversation with your visual enhancement.
 Talk to your audience and maintain your relationship with them.

-How else do you use visual aids in your sales presentations to keep your audience’s attention?
-Get more ideas from the presentations update here.
+How do you use visual aids in your sales presentations to keep your audience’s attention?
+Get additional presentations ideas from this update.